williecheong/release_dash/README.md

 #### Instructions for deploying phpMyAdmin on Stackato
 1. Clone [this repository](https://github.com/Stackato-Apps/phpmyadmin) onto your local machine
-2. Open `/stackato.yml` and modify the
+2. Open `/stackato.yml` and modify the following:
     - `name` Sub-domain where phpMyAdmin will be accessed
     - `services` Remove MySQL from being created (not needed)
     - `PMA_USERNAME` Login credentials for accessing phpMyAdmin
     - `PMA_PASSWORD` Login credentials for accessing phpMyAdmin
 3. `cd` into the root directory of the cloned repository using Terminal
 4. Assuming that stackato is already installed, execute `$ stackato push`
-5. phpMyAdmin is now live on the internet.
+5. phpMyAdmin is now live on the internet
     - However, it is still not binded to the application's database
     - To do this:
         - Identify the MySQL service that was created with the dashboard application